rackerlabs/support-how-to/content/rackspace-monitoring/available-checks-for-rackspace-monitoring.md

 type: article
 created_date: '2013-08-19'
 created_by: Jim Culbreath
-last_modified_date: '2016-01-22'
+last_modified_date: '2016-12-12'
-last_modified_by: Constanze Kratel
+last_modified_by: Shane Duan
 product: Rackspace Monitoring
 product_url: rackspace-monitoring
 ---

 In the Cloud Control Panel, you can choose to set most common monitoring checks on your servers.
 This article explains these common check and the options that you can set for them on Cloud Control Panel.
 For information about setting up one of these monitoring checks, see [Create a monitoring check using the Cloud Control Panel](/how-to/creating-a-monitoring-check-using-the-cloud-control-panel).

+### All other Rackspace Monitoring checks

-For configuration of all the supported checks and plugin checks, suppressions, notification plans, please see [Rackspace Intelligence documentation](https://support.rackspace.com/how-to/getting-started-with-rackspace-intelligence-for-the-cloud/).
+For configuration of all the supported checks and plugin checks, suppressions, notification plans, see [Rackspace Intelligence documentation](/how-to/getting-started-with-rackspace-intelligence-for-the-cloud/).

-For API check definitions, see the [Rackspace Monitoring developer documentation](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#document-tech-ref-info/check-type-reference).
+For complete list of checks you can create with Rackspace Monioring, see [Rackspace Monitoring checks and alarms](/how-to/rackspace-monitoring-checks-and-alarms/).

+### Available monitoring checks through Cloud Control Panel for Cloud Servers
 Monitoring checks and alarms are located in the Cloud Servers section of the Cloud Control Panel.

 - You can create a check by clicking the gear icon next to your individual server name and selecting **Create Check**.
 - To edit a check, click on the server name and scroll to the **Monitoring Checks** section of the server details page.
 From there, you can click a check name and make changes to it.

-### Available monitoring checks
-This section lists each check that you can create for your server, the options that you can set when you create the check, and the options that you can edit for an existing check.

-### HTTP
+#### HTTP
 When you create an HTTP check, you can set the URL and specific body context with regular expressions allowed.
 Click **Advanced Options** to open a **Body Match** text box in which you can provide more syntax.

 You can edit the following options for an existing HTTP check: